bastion-rs/book/src/definition-01.md

 # Definitions

-Quick reminder to some notion that you will encounter.
+Quick explanation of some words you will encounter.

 ## Backtraces